PRODUCTS

 The depth of the water is read on the graduated hex main rod.
 When the round setting rod is adjusted to the depth of the water, the current meter is automatically positioned for the 0.6-depth method (0.4-depth position up from the streambed).
 Setting the unit to half the water depth will place the meter at the 0.2-depth up from the streambed.
 Conversely, setting the unit to twice the water depth will place the meter at the 0.8-depth position up from the streambed.
 The latter two positions correspond to the conventional two-position method.

 The A-Pack Reel is small and compact and was designed for use at remote sites where it is necessary for the hydrologist to backpack or hand carry the stream gauging equipment for some distance.
 It is for use with weights up to 23 kg (50 pounds).
 The drum has 13.7m of 0.25 cm Ellsworth sounding cable.
-The bridgeboard mount plate and the cable car reel mount plate are drilled to accommodate the reel.
-The reel is equipped with a removable handle, steel carrying case and is equipped with a counter to measure water depth in metric or English units.
+The reel is equipped with a removable handle, steel carrying case and is equipped with a counter to measure water depth in Metric or English units.

-The bridge board is designed for making discharge measurements and obtaining water quality samples from off of bridges.
-It is a free-standing support, accommodating A-Pack, A- 55 or B-56 sounding reels.
+The Bridgeboard is designed for making discharge measurements and obtaining water quality samples from bridges.
+It is a free-standing support, accommodating Type A-55, A-Pack, Type A or B-56 sounding reels.
 It comes with an adjustable foot rest which makes it easily adaptable to bridge railings of different heights and walkways of various widths.
 The suspension cable is stretched out over the sheave at the end of the 4 foot long boom and the current meter or sampler is then suspended from the cable and lowered into the water.
+A roller kit and boat mount are available for the bridgeboard.
 The recommended maximum sounding weight to be used with the bridge board is 50 pounds (23 kg).

 The hanger slot is shaped to allow the hanger to tilt forward 15 degrees and backward 5 degrees from the vertical.
 This prevents the meter from coming into contact with, and being damaged by, the weight.
 These weights come in 15, 30, 50, 75, 100, 150, 200 and 300-pound (7, 14, 23, 34, 45, 68, 91 and 136 kg) sizes.
 The 15-pound (7 kg) weight is cast from brass, but all others are cast from lead and have aluminum tailfins.
 All are properly balanced and tested by an approved method before shipment.
 The weights can be epoxy coated if required.